frantret/yapg/README.md

 yapg is a simple password generator.

 It is implemented in Python.
 Its only dependency is a basic Python installation.
-More specifically, Python 3.4 or above.
+More specifically: Python 3.4 or above, and Python-TK for the graphical interface.

 Use
 ---